Advanced Placement (AP)

 The Lowry Center offers programming for children from eighteen months to five years of age.
 Using innovative equipment, materials, and practices, the highly trained teachers at Lowry foster the cognitive, emotional, social, creative and physical growth and development of each individual child in a supportive and stimulating environment.
 The facility is designed to promote best practices in the field of Early Childhood Education, with each classroom equipped to meet the developmental needs of that particular age group.
 At the Lowry Center for Early Childhood Education, our vision is that learners of all ages will have meaningful and challenging experiences that foster active participation and celebrate diverse cultures and abilities.

 The Lowry Center is located in Pawley Hall on Pioneer Drive.
 Registration is ongoing throughout the year, based on availability.
 The academic year program runs from September through mid-June, and the summer camp program runs from late June or early July to early or mid-August.
 A variety of scheduling options are available, including half-day and full-day choices for 2, 3 or 5 days per week.
 For information, or to schedule a tour, contact 248-370-4100.
+Due to COVID-19 some of the options have been temporarily suspended- please contact the Lowry Center for information.

 School of Education and Human Services Counseling Center